luk6xff/luk6xff.github.io/content/posts/cpp_proj_template.md

 ## Intro
-Today I'll explore how Docker facilitates the creation of reproducible and isolated Linux environments, accelerating the testing, debugging, and deployment phases of C++ applications.
+Today I'll explore how Docker facilitates the creation of reproducible and isolated Linux environments, accelerating the testing, debugging, and deployment phases of C/C++ applications.
 By harnessing the capabilities of Docker, C++ programmers can ensure consistency across development, testing, and production environments, ultimately enhancing productivity and software reliability.
 My complete environment containing example application available as always on [my github](https://github.com/luk6xff/cpp-project-template).

+# Part 1 - Docker Overview
 ## Understanding Docker

 Docker is a platform that uses containerization to package and run applications in isolated environments called containers.
-These containers are lightweight and portable, containing everything needed to run the application, including code, runtime, system tools, libraries, and settings.
+These containers are lightweight and portable, containing everything needed to run the application, including code, runtime, system tools, libraries, and settings.They provide an abstraction layer between one or more processes (i.e., an application) and the OS on which they run.
+A container packages these processes and their underlying dependencies together so that they can be easily implemented on any OS that supports the container infrastructure.
 Under the hood, Docker leverages several Linux kernel features, such as cgroups (control groups) for resource isolation, namespaces for process isolation, and UnionFS (Union File System) for layering file systems.

 **Key Components of Docker:**